What is gorder?

 supports GRO, PDB, and PQR files as structure files.

-For example, the following YAML input file is valid if the provided PDB file includes a connectivity section (and has fewer than 100,000 atoms due to PDB format limitations):
+For example, the following configuration YAML file is valid if the provided PDB file includes a connectivity section (and has fewer than 100,000 atoms due to PDB format limitations):

 structure: system.pdb